vestibular-RRL/video-annotation/USER_GUIDE.md

 - A new folder with your chosen name
 - A video clip of just the part you marked
 - A CSV file with your annotations
-- A summary file with details
+- A summary file with details (JSON format)

 ---